apache/pulsar/site2/docs/cookbooks-tiered-storage.md

 sidebar_label: Tiered Storage
 ---

-lsar's **Tiered Storage** feature allows older backlog data to be offloaded to long term storage, thereby freeing up space in BookKeeper and reducing storage costs.
+Pulsar's **Tiered Storage** feature allows older backlog data to be offloaded to long term storage, thereby freeing up space in BookKeeper and reducing storage costs.
 This cookbook walks you through using tiered storage in your Pulsar cluster.

 ## When should I use Tiered Storage?